 Closing.

-The Closing shall be accomplished through the escrow referred to in Section 10(b) below, and shall take place on the date (the “Closing Date”) that is selected by Purchaser by written notice to Seller, which date shall be no later than seventy five (75) days after the date upon which the Due Diligence Period expires, provided that all conditions precedent to the Closing have been fulfilled or have been waived in writing by the respective party entitled to waive same.
+The Closing shall be accomplished through the escrow referred to in Section 10(b) below, and shall take place on the date (the “Closing Date”) that is selected by Purchaser by written notice to Seller, but in no event later than January 6, 2025 (the “Outside Date”), provided that all conditions precedent to the Closing have been fulfilled or have been waived in writing by the respective party entitled to waive same.
+Notwithstanding anything to the contrary in this Agreement, the Closing Date shall not be extended beyond the outside date for any reason.

 On or prior to the date set for Closing under this Agreement, the parties shall establish a money escrow with Escrow Agent.
 Counsel for the respective parties are hereby authorized to execute the escrow trust instructions as well as any amendments thereto on behalf of their respective clients.